davidsteban1/web-scraping-python/README.md

    ```

 ## 🛠️ Customization

 To monitor a different product or store:

-• Update the target URL and CSS selectors inside `scraper.py` to match the new online store's structure.
+* **Update the target URL and CSS selectors** inside `scraper.py` to match the new online store's structure.
-• (Optional) Update the destination link and store name inside `template.html` so the button in your modern Dark Mode email redirects to the new product page.
+* **(Optional) Update the destination link** and store name inside `template.html` so the button in your modern Dark Mode email redirects to the new product page.

 Once committed and pushed, the GitHub Actions cloud workflow will automatically track your new product on the next scheduled run.